What Should I Ask Universities at a Study Fair?

 Masters Degree Entry Requirements – A Guide

-The main requirement to apply for a Masters is usually a Bachelors degree in a relevant subject.
-Our guide explains the admissions requirements for postgraduate courses.
+The main requirement to apply for a Masters is usually a Bachelors degree in a relevant subject, but not always!
+Read our guide for more info.

 Read more